THE RESIDENCE PERMIT OF FRANCE

 This method has several significant advantages.
 The main plus is that in this way a residence permit can be obtained not for 12 months, but for as many as three years.
 However, you will have the right to carry with you all children under the age of 25, as well as parents over 65 years of age.

 This program is sometimes called a “seconded worker”.
-It is governed by Article L313-10 5 ° of the Code on the Rules for the Entry and Stay of Foreigners.
-In order to obtain a residence permit in France in this way, the applicant must submit, in addition to the standard list of documents, an employment contract signed with a representative office of the company, as well as a certificate of salary amount.
+It is governed by Article L313-10 5° of the Code on the Rules for the Entry and Stay of Foreigners.
+To obtain a residence permit in France in this way, the applicant must submit, in addition to the standard list of documents, an employment contract signed with a representative office of the company, as well as a certificate of salary amount.
 Under French law, your s / n as an employee of a representative office must be at least one and a half times the minimum allowable salary, which now amounts to about 2,200 euros.
 This is necessary to ensure that the French authorities are confident in your financial security.
 Consider that with this money during the trimester you will need to pay at least 1500 euros to various social funds.

 It is also necessary to provide proof that you have housing.
 This may be your own accommodation or rented.
 The procedure for obtaining a residence permit begins directly with the formation of a legal entity in the country.
 Then a complete package of documents is formed, which subsequently must be transferred to the Immigration Office simultaneously with the submission of a request for a residence permit.
 Documents will be reviewed first in this institution, and then they will be redirected to the Department of Labor.
 After both of these authorities make a positive verdict, you will be issued a visa category D, and upon arrival in France you will receive your residence permit in the Immigration Office.